GeN-w-DeJA/googleapi/Home.md

 For access to Google APIs, see the [Google API Client Library for Java](https://github.com/googleapis/google-api-java-client).

 This is an open-source library, and you can access the [source on GitHub](https://github.com/googleapis/google-oauth-java-client).
 [Contributions](https://github.com/googleapis/google-oauth-java-client/blob/master/CONTRIBUTING.md) are welcome.

+## Beta Features

+Features marked with the `@Beta` annotation at the class or method level are subject to change.
+They might be modified in any way, or even removed, in any major release.
+You should not use beta features if your code is a library itself (that is, if your code is used on the `CLASSPATH` of users outside your own control).

+## Deprecated Features

+Deprecated non-beta features will be removed eighteen months after the release in which they are first deprecated.
+You must fix your usages before this time.
+If you don't, any type of breakage might result, and you are not guaranteed a compilation error.